openuado/niet/CONTRIBUTING.md

 If everything work fine you can create your pull request.

 Before ensure you have [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).

+> Be sure to submit your pull request on the upstream `devel` branch!

 By using [git-pull-request](https://github.com/jd/git-pull-request):
 ```shell